pranavpopuri/FieldNet/resources/script.md

 ## INTRO (0:00 - 0:20)
 *[Screen: Title slide or app loading]*

-"Every fall, corn farmers face a critical logistics challenge.
-When a combine harvester's hopper fills up and no truck is available to take the grain, the combine sits idle—wasting time during a narrow harvest window.
-This idle time can reduce harvest efficiency by 10 to 25 percent.
+Every harvest season, farmers have to solve the logistics problem of how to best harvest their corn.

-FieldNet solves this by using satellite data and simulation to optimize how you harvest your field."
+FieldNet helps corn solves this by using satellite data and simulation to optimize how you harvest your field."

 ---